benbenz/katapult/notes.md

   - [x] debug regression with bootstraping not printing out with option
   - [x] fetch log when process has aborted, and print it
   - [ ] improve UI with Python RICH , OR https://towardsdatascience.com/a-complete-guide-to-using-progress-bars-in-python-aa7f4130cda8
+  - [ ] handle when we stop an instance while its still deploying / waiting ...
+  - [ ] debug why successive runs locks

 4) local mode:
   - [x] handle new config